 The media section of this website will help you achieve these technical requirements.
 Don't worry if these concepts are still a bit abstract.
 We'll explain them progressively throughout all the articles.
 In the first section you will learn about the basic concepts of media, then how to add media to the web in the second section, and in the final section the practical applications, with some advanced techniques, of using media on the web.

 Displaying video on the web

 There are four approaches you can take when displaying video on a site.

 - Upload your videos to a media hosting provider such as YouTube or Vimeo.
 These options require you to embed their players within your site.

-- Basic embedding using the HTML
+- Basic self-hosted embedding using the HTML

-- Building your own media streaming application.
+- Building your own media server and streaming application.